A Very Secret Service: Release

 It was commissioned by Arte, where it premiered in 2015, and was later distributed worldwide by Netflix on 1 July 2016.
 The second season appeared on Netflix in August 2018.
+The show was removed from Netflix in November 2022.

 Reception

 Steve Greene of IndieWire wrote that despite a "certain level of absurdity", the show was a "pretty well-calibrated balance between homage and parody".